haoxuhao/AEMTO/README.md

 pip install -r requirements.txt mkdir build && cd build && cmake .. && make -j
 cd ../bin
-./AEMTO # && ./MATDE && ./SBO && ./MFEA
+./AEMTO # && ./MATDE && ./SBO && ./MFEA2
 ```
 The detailed results are recorded in `bin/Results/*/*.json`.
+Json results file can be opened directly by common text editor or parse by most programing language.

-## Run with specified arguments
+## Others
-File `bin/run.sh` lists some useful scripts.
+File `bin/run.sh` lists some useful information to do experiments.
+Directory `bin/scripts` contains some python scripts to compare and visualize the results of different algorithms.

 # Acknowledgements
 Open source softwares in `oss`: